romankuchin/ica0002-2023/05-dns-server/README.md

 Example of playbook:

-	- name: Collect info about all VMs
+	- name: Init
 	  hosts: all  # Play runs on all hosts
 	  roles:
-        - setup
+        - init

 	- name: DNS servers
 	  hosts: dns_server  # Play runs only on DNS server